19 March 2020

 Our teams are working on a range of opportunities to ensure we can continue to support and connect with you if increasing social distancing occurs.

 We started a number of live chats on Facebook to support queries related to COVID-19.
-You can catch up on our most recent Live Chat below.

 We will also be updating the Plunket New Zealand website on any changes to our services, so please keep an eye on our website.
 This page also offers some helpful advice and the latest frequently asked questions.